Brawdey History, Family Crest & Coats of Arms

 Early Origins of the Brawdey family

 The surname Brawdey was first found in Cornwall in the parish of Helland.
 "The barton of Brodes or Broads, which appears to have been formerly possessed by a family of that name, was for some time subsequent to the reign of James I. a seat of a younger branch of the family of Glynn."

 Early History of the Brawdey family

-Another 95 words (7 lines of text) covering the years 123 and 1233 are included under the topic Early Brawdey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brawdey research.
+Another 48 words (3 lines of text) covering the years 123 and 1233 are included under the topic Early Brawdey History in all our PDF Extended History products and printed products wherever possible.

 Brawdey Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Brawdey were recorded, including Broad, Brod and others.

 Early Notables of the Brawdey family (pre 1700)